DOWNLOAD THE NEW TWINIVERSITY APP!

 singletons and twins

-Financial challenges of two
+Financial Challenges of Two

 One of the first things I worried about when we were expecting twins was how I would pay for everything.
 My mind flashed ahead to buying double of everything.
 Even far into the future and double college tuitions and double weddings.
 Yikes!